Othary/PortfolioPV/README.md

 • Creating a perfect colour balance for the whole website based on the main images' colours.

-• Advance use of tailwind features to implement the synchronous transition of the main image and the background.

 ### Built With

 • React